OHDSI/TheBookOfOhdsi/PatientLevelPrediction.md

 ### Regularized logistic regression

 LASSO (least absolute shrinkage and selection operator) logistic regression belongs to the family of generalized linear models, where a linear combination of the variables is learned and finally a logistic function maps the linear combination to a value between 0 and 1.
 The LASSO regularization adds a cost based on model complexity to the objective function when training the model.
 This cost is the sum of the absolute values of the linear combination of the coefficients.
 The model automatically performs feature selection by minimizing this cost.
-We use the [Cyclops](https://ohdsi.github.io/Cyclops/) (Cyclic coordinate descent for logistic, Poisson and survival analysis) package to perform large-scale regularized logistic regression. \index{LASSO} \index{logistic regression} \index{regularization} \index{cyclops}
+We use the [Cyclops](https://ohdsi.github.io/Cyclops/) (Cyclic coordinate descent for logistic, Poisson and survival analysis) package to perform large-scale regularized logistic regression. \index{LASSO} \index{logistic regression} \index{regularization} \index{Cyclops}

 Table: (\#tab:lassoParameters) Hyper-parameters for the regularized logistic regression.